Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-The exclusion restriction requires that these non-economic conflicts affect GDP only through their impact on overall geopolitical relations.
+The exclusion restriction requires that these non-economic verbal conflicts affect GDP only through their impact on overall geopolitical alignment.
 This assumption is plausible for several reasons.
 First, by construction, we exclude all events with direct economic content (tariffs, sanctions, trade agreements).
-Second, the events predominantly involve symbolic or political actions---diplomatic protests, investigations into human rights violations, or ideological disagreements---that lack immediate economic consequences.
-Third, the distribution of initiating countries spans diverse political systems and development levels, suggesting these conflicts arise from idiosyncratic political factors rather than systematic economic conditions.
+Second, the events consist exclusively of verbal actions---diplomatic protests, investigations into human rights violations, or ideological disagreements---that lack immediate economic consequences.
+Third, by restricting attention to verbal conflicts (codes 09--14), we exclude both material actions (force exhibitions, relation severance) and violent events that could directly affect economic activity through physical destruction or displacement.
+Fourth, the distribution of initiating countries spans diverse political systems and development levels, suggesting these conflicts arise from idiosyncratic political factors rather than systematic economic conditions.

-Importantly, while these mild conflicts generate negative Goldstein scores (mean $= -4.35$), they create sufficient variation in bilateral relations to identify causal effects.
-A typical diplomatic dispute scoring $-4.0$ on the Goldstein scale meaningfully deteriorates the bilateral relationship, affecting the country-level geopolitical measure through our GDP-weighted aggregation.
-The instrument's strength derives from both the frequency of these events (averaging 637 per year) and their cumulative impact on diplomatic relations.
+Importantly, while these verbal conflicts generate negative Goldstein scores (mean $= -3.91$, median $= -4.0$), they create sufficient variation in bilateral relations to identify causal effects.
+A typical diplomatic criticism scoring $-4.0$ on the Goldstein scale meaningfully deteriorates the bilateral relationship, affecting the country-level geopolitical alignment index through our GDP-weighted aggregation.
+The instrument's strength derives from both the frequency of these events (averaging 577 per year, with a median of 524) and their cumulative impact on diplomatic relations.
+Event counts exhibit substantial year-to-year fluctuation, with notable peaks during periods of heightened geopolitical tension such as the early 1980s, mid-2010s, and early 2020s.
+The spike to 1,044 events in 2022 reflects intensified diplomatic disputes associated with contemporary great power competition.
+For identification, these temporal patterns exhibit substantial year-to-year variation beyond smooth trends, providing the within-country variation that our instrumental variables strategy exploits.

-The temporal trend reveals increasing diplomatic activity over our sample period, with events rising from 450 in 1960 to 1,038 in 2018.
-This growth reflects both improved event documentation and genuine increases in international engagement.
-Crucially for identification, the trend exhibits substantial year-to-year variation rather than smooth growth, providing the quasi-random shocks necessary for our instrumental variables strategy.